Jasata/pminstall/dev/README.md

 Adopted approach is to create an account into a free DDNS service and update the IP of the development device.

 Selected service is [Dynu DNS](https://www.dynu.com/en-US/) and the hostname chosen for development machine is `pate.freeddns.org`.
 Account details are stored into a separate file that is excluded via `.gitignore`.

+TODO:

+  - Create secret.py and import that `from myconfig import *` -style into the `writesd.py`.
+  - Use these values to search and replace tokens in the appropriate files after they have been written/copied to the target.

+  - Additional todo; enable dev options automatically for the `install.py`
+  - Create option `--noddns` for my personal dev use (unnecessary in my own network)
+  - Make sure that `install.py` has some way to NOT execute with dev options, if user so chooses.